 When talking pressure, there are two common ways pressure is represented, Gauge, and Absolute, Gauge being by far the more common way.
 Take a tire for example, if the measuring gauge says 50 psi, we say the tire has 50 psi of air in it.
 However, that is not 100% correct.
 The tire actually has air at 50 psi above atmospheric pressure, which is known as psi gauge (psig).
-The total pressure, or absolute pressure (psia) is actually 50 psi on the gauge plus the atmospheric pressure.
+The total pressure, or absolute pressure (psia), is actually 50 psi on the gauge plus the atmospheric pressure.
 So, the absolute pressure is the gauge pressure plus the atmospheric pressure.
 What about boost gauges?
 Most boost gauges display gauge pressure both above and below atmospheric pressure.
 Pressure above atmospheric pressure is commonly referred to as "Boost" pressure.
 Pressure below atmospheric is commonly referred to as "Vacuum".
 So why the lesson on absolute pressure?
 BECAUSE THE F/IC READS AND DISPLAYS ABSOLUTE PRESSURE!!!
-For easy reference, the following formulas can be used to determine, "Boost" and "Vacuum' pressures.
+For easy reference, the following formulas can be used to determine "Boost" and "Vacuum" pressures.
 Atmospheric pressure can be determined by reading the F/IC pressure with the key on and the engine off.

-$$\begin{aligned} P{(boost)} &= P{(F/IC)} - P{(atmospheric)} \\ P{(vacuum)} &= P{(atmospheric)} - P{(F/IC)} \end{aligned}$$
+$$P{\text{(boost)}} = P{\text{(F/IC)}} - P{\text{(atmospheric)}}$$

+$P{\text{(vacuum)}} = P{\text{(atmospheric)}} - P{\text{(F/IC)}}$

 Now that you're starting to grasp absolute pressure, you might wonder why the F/IC reads absolute pressure.
 Well, absolute pressure is the only accurate, repeatable way to measure manifold pressure.
 Measuring only "Boost" pressure does not account for changes in atmospheric pressure.
 Changes in atmospheric pressure will cause changes in manifold pressure.
-For example, let's consider a boost gauge at high elevation, where atmospheric pressure is 12.7 psia.
-A boost gauge reading of 10 psi will give an absolute pressure of 22.7 psia (12.7 + 10).
-Now, take the same boost gauge at sea level, where atmospheric pressure is 14.7 psia.
-A boost gauge reading of 10 psi now gives an absolute pressure of 24.7 psia (10 + 14.7).
+For example, let's consider a boost gauge at high elevation, where atmospheric pressure is 12.7 psi_a.
+A boost gauge reading of 10 psi will give an absolute pressure of 22.7 psi_a (12.7 + 10).
+Now, take the same boost gauge at sea level, where atmospheric pressure is 14.7 psi_a.
+A boost gauge reading of 10 psi now gives an absolute pressure of 24.7 psi_a (10 + 14.7).
 The boost gauge displayed 10 psi boost in both locations, however, the absolute pressure was two psi greater at sea level.
 By measuring absolute pressure, instead of gauge pressure, the F/IC can be tuned correctly for all operating conditions.

-Loading the FIC software
+Loading the F/IC software

-Insert the supplied software disk into your CD drive.
-The disk should automatically load.
-To manually load the software, double click the file "FIC8Releasexxxxxx.exe".
+To load the software, double click the file "FICRelease080609.exe".
 Follow the on-screen dialogue to finish the install.
-Load the USB drivers by double clicking on the file "CDM x.xx.xx.exe" (C:\Program Files\AEM\FIC).
-Latest software versions can be found on the Electronics Forums at http://www.aempower.com/.
+Load the USB drivers by double clicking on the file "CDM 2.02.04.exe" (C:\Program Files\AEM\FIC).
+Latest software versions can be found on the Electronics Forums at http://forum.aempower.com/forum/index.php/board,89.0.html.